kumikohello/storyfest/scripts/preprocessing/README.md

 ---

 ### 8. `7_isc_pupil.py`
-Computes inter-subject correlation (ISC) of pupil dilation across subjects.
+Computes inter-subject correlation (ISC) of pupil dilation across subjects for each story.
 This measures the degree of synchronization in pupil responses to the same narrative, indicative of shared attention or emotion.

 ---

-### 9. `8_stack_df.py`
+### 9. `7_isc_pupil_event.py`
+Computes inter-subject correlation (ISC) of pupil dilation across subjects for each event.
+This measures the degree of synchronization in pupil responses to the same narrative, indicative of shared attention or emotion.

+---

+### 10. `8_stack_cosine_df.py`
 Stacks all processed pupil data (e.g., from all participants, all runs) into a single dataframe for downstream analysis and visualization.
 Helpful for group-level stats.
+Includes cosine similarity of recall data.

 ---

+### 11. `8_stack_df.py`
+Stacks all processed pupil data (e.g., from all participants, all runs) into a single dataframe for downstream analysis and visualization.
+Helpful for group-level stats.

+---

-### 10. `9_convert_FFT.py`
+### 12. `9_FFT_story_from_sec.py`
 Performs Fast Fourier Transformation on pupil data.
 Useful for examining signal complexity or frequency-domain dynamics across events or stories.

 ---

+### 13. `10_peak_frequency_analysis.py`
+Performs peak frequency analysis on FFT transformed pupil data.

+---

+### 14. `11_mean_frequency.py`
+Performs mean frequency analysis on FFT transformed pupil data.

+---

+### 15. `12_spectral_entropy.py`
+Performs spectral entropy on FFT transformed pupil data.

+---

-### 11. `9_frequency_analysis.py`
+### 16. `15_semantic_similarity.py`
-Performs spectral analysis on pupil data, including Fourier transforms and entropy metrics.
-Useful for examining signal complexity or frequency-domain dynamics across events or stories.
+Computes semantic similarity between the original transcript and each participants' recall transcript.

 ---